robot5000-design/ms2/documentation/test.md

 to #12.
 All bugs below were fixed and explanations can be found in the github issues section of the repository.

-- timer secondsLeft is not displaying the correct value after a question is answered too quickly.
-A value from the previous iteration is displayed. #14
+- #14 - timer secondsLeft is not displaying the correct value after a question is answered too quickly.
+A value from the previous running is displayed.

+    _solution was to reset secondsLeft to the same value as questionTimer every time the timer is run.
+And to increase the time delay to more than 1000ms before answer buttons are enabled.
+This allows sufficient time for the timer timeInterval to do its first iteration._

-- jshint suggested highscore should be accessed via dot notation bug #13
+- #13 - jshint suggested highscore should be accessed via dot notation bug.

+    _dot notation did not work properly with edge.
+Reverted to square bracket notation._

-- If answers are answered too quickly it appears the timer has not started bug #12
+- #12 - If answers are answered too quickly it appears the timer has not started bug.
+Then the timer is not cleared and continues to run.

+    _This bug was solved by not enabling the buttons until the timer has started.
+    There was also a bug observed that if the next question button was pressed too quickly the box shadow was removed for the answer buttons for the next question.
+This problem was solved by only enabling the next button at the same time as the box shadow had been removed (or when the answer checking process had fully ended)._

-- Answer button could still be pressed after answer is clicked thereby adding the box-shadow again bug #11
+- #11 - Answer button could still be pressed after answer is clicked thereby adding the box-shadow again bug.

+    _solved by adding class of no-shadow to answer after answer is clicked._

-- After a new high score the high score table is not displaying bug #10
+- #10 - After a new high score the high score table is not displaying bug.

+    _There was an old line of code still there from before the high score table was implemented._

-- Bug when timer counts down and disables answer buttons and exit modal is brought up but bug #9
+- #9 - Bug when timer counts down and disables answer buttons and exit modal is brought up but bug.
+When next question button is clicked answer buttons stay disabled on following question.

+    _Solved by using disable class rather than disabling element when the timer === 0._

-- When exiting from a quiz answer buttons remain disabled bug #8
+- #8 - When exiting from a quiz answer buttons remain disabled bug.

+    _Solved by removing disable class when quiz ends._

-- Bug which allows an answer to be clicked more than once bug #7
+- #7 - Bug which allows an answer to be clicked more than once.

+    _Problem solved by creating a disable class to apply to buttons._

-- Wrong answer sound plays at same time as correct answer sound at almost zero seconds remaining bug #6
+- #6 - Wrong answer sound plays at same time as correct answer sound at almost zero seconds remaining bug.

+    _This is due to experimentation with removing the submit button and having select and submit in the same keypress with a built-in time delay.
+Solve by adjusting the timing of sounds and where they are implemented._

-- Bug Exit Quiz button is still showing at the final question of the quiz bug #5
+- #5 - Bug Exit Quiz button is still showing at the final question of the quiz bug.

+    _Code to show this button was in the wrong position.
+Moved inside the .reset-confirm click function._

-- Bug where question can still be submitted after timer runs out and answer  as been revealed bug #4
+- #4 - Bug where question can still be submitted after timer runs out and answer  as been revealed bug.

+    _Adjusted logic and fixed bug by disabling submit-answer button in displayTimeLeft function when time = 0._

-- Need to obtain token from API before obtaining questions bug #3
+- #3 - Need to obtain token from API before obtaining questions bug.

+    _When obtaining questions from the api the token must first be requested and then attached to the questions url.
+This presents an asynchronous problem.
+The solution is to have the getToken function return a resolved promise to be used afterwards to download the questions._

-- html encoding of api answers bug #2
+- #2 - html encoding of api answers bug.
+Some answers not being registered correct due to api returning html encoded characters.

+    _Solution was to put the answers in a custom data attribute of the answer element.
+So rather than matching the answer presented in the browser (which doesn't show the special characters) to the correct answer, we match to the data attribute._

-- Issue with Next Question Button bug #1
+- #1 - Issue with Next Question Button bug.
+Causing many more loops than intended.

+    _Solution was to add the .off("click") to the click event function to detach the click event.
+    The ultimate solution was to remove the nextQuestion function from the askQuestions function.
+    The mistake was one was nested inside the other._
 ---

 ## 5. List of devices tested: